GREEN STREET 3 NEVER BACK DOWN

 A reformed football hooligan returns to London to avenge the death of his younger brother

-Like the first movie, Green Street (qv), there are plenty of railway scenes in this film, but at least the continuity is a damned sight better.
-The film opens with Scott Adkins travelling down to London and we see him onboard a ‘Voyager’ DEMU and then waiting on the platform of an unknown West Coast main line station.
-A Freightliner is shown passing through, but it is edited in such a way that we do not see the loco.
-He then boards an unknown train that may well be a Class 350 ‘Desiro’ EMU because that is the class that features in further onboard scenes that includes an arrival at London Euston.
-There is a brief, blurred glimpse of a Class 390 ‘Pendolino’ at Euston, but throughout the film there are plenty of good shots of 1996-built Jubilee Line underground stock and DLR units in the Star Lane area of Canning Town.
+Like the first movie, Green Street (qv), there are plenty of railway scenes in this hooligan film, but at least the continuity is a damned sight better even if the film is worse!
+The film opens with Scott Adkins travelling down to London and we see him onboard a ‘Voyager’ DEMU and then waiting on the platform of Coventry station.
+A Freightliner is shown passing through, but it is edited in such a way that we do not see the loco, only the containers.
+He then boards an unknown train that may well be a Class 350 ‘Desiro’ EMU because that is the class that features in further onboard scenes.
+The journey ends, correctly, at London Eustion where there is a brief, blurred glimpse of a Class 390 ‘Pendolino’.
+Throughout the film there are plenty of good shots of 1996-built Jubilee Line underground stock and DLR units in the Star Lane area of Canning Town.
 A scene of massed hooligans outside Bruce Grove station is a particularly good piece of continuity as Bruce Grove is the nearest station to Tottenham Hotspurs’ White Hart Lane ground where many rival ‘meet ups’ over the years have taken place.
-Finally, there is a shot of the London Eye at dusk with a ‘train’ crossing Hungerford Bridge and in a night fight scene in a scrapyard, there is a partial glimpse of a ‘Networker’ EMU passing above the crowd on the viaduct behind.
+Finally, there are two, relatively indistinct shots of trains.
+The first is of the London Eye at dusk where a train can be made out crossing Hungerford Bridge, and second is during a night fight scene in a scrapyard where we see a partial glimpse of a ‘Networker’ EMU passing above the crowd on the viaduct behind.

-A Freightliner passes through but although we see some of the station more clearly, we do not see the locomotive.
+A Freightliner passes through but we do not see the locomotive

 Scott Adkins travelling down to London onboard a Class 350 ‘Desiro’.
 A view out of the window shows a passing station with church behind.
 Any ideas which station?